dan504512/ut-nlp-final-project/final-paper/paper.md

 ### 2.3 ELECTRA and Adversarial Challenge Sets

-ELECTRA (Clark et al., 2020) is a pre-trained transformer that replaces masked language modeling with a discriminative pre-training task: distinguishing real tokens from synthetic replacements.
-ELECTRA-small provides a strong, efficient encoder backbone for classification tasks like NLI; we use it as our shared base model in all experiments.
+The ELECTRA architecture (Clark et al., 2020) takes a different approach to pre-training than typical masked language models.
+Rather than predicting masked tokens, ELECTRA trains a discriminator to identify which tokens in a sentence have been artificially replaced by a generator network.
+This discriminative objective proves particularly effective for downstream classification tasks.
+The small variant of ELECTRA, with only 14M parameters, offers an attractive balance of computational efficiency and strong performance, making it our choice for these experiments.

 To assess genuine language understanding and robustness, several adversarial challenge datasets have been introduced.
 Among them, ANLI (Nie et al., 2020) is notable for its human-and-model-in-the-loop construction: annotators iteratively craft adversarial NLI examples that fool a current model.
 ANLI is released in three rounds (A1-A3) with different domains and increasing difficulty, including Wikipedia, news, fiction, spoken language, and instructional texts.
 Models trained only on SNLI often achieve near-random accuracy (~33\%) on ANLI, reflecting severe out-of-distribution (OOD) brittleness.